 Patterns of alcohol use can change over the course of a lifetime or even over a semester.
-Deciding if your patterns of alcohol use are problematic can sometimes feel difficult.
+Deciding if your patterns of use are problematic can sometimes feel difficult.
 One way to conceptualize alcohol use is to think of it as behavior falling on a continuum.
-Where would you place yourself on the continuum below?
-If you have trouble placing yourself, consider asking a trusted friend to locate where they feel your use lies.

 Continuum of Use:

-- Abstinence: Complete non-use of a substance.
+- Abstinence: Complete non-use of alcohol.

 - Non-problem use: Using in moderation; appropriate behavior when drinking.

-- Substance abuse: Pattern of negative consequences (three or more in six months); using despite knowledge that use causes or contributes to problems; moderation is still possible.
+- Substance abuse: Pattern of negative consequences (three or more incidents in six months); using despite knowledge that use causes or contributes to problems; moderation is still possible.

-Reflecting on Your Drinking:
+Reflecting on Your Drinking

 - Felt guilty about how often or how much you drink